fabiandres88/JavaScript/README.md

 ● Array indicator defined by.
 ● Number of random rotations between A and B. Show position 2 and 3 of the array, which will have a minimum of 5 positions.

+ARRAYS B

+1. Stop Enter via speed numbers indefinitely until the user to enter "Stop."
+Store all data in an array and display it at the end.
+"Stop" must be outside our matrix.

+2. Divide Matrices
+Enter using quick numbers until the entry of a 0.
+Create an array for the even numbers, another for the odd and a third to store non-numeric data.
+Show the results at the end of the cycle.
+The value 0 does not include it in any arrangement.

+3. Eliminate extremes
+Enter using quick numbers until the entry of a 0.
+Store the information in an arrangement.
+Remove the highest and lowest number from the array.
+If the highest or lowest are repeated alone delete them once.

+4. Array, function and exception.
+Create a function that passed an array as a parameter and to return the highest number it contains.

+● If the parameter is not an array, throw an exception ● If there is no numeric element, throw an exception
 ```

 # calculator